 Supportive of the global equity market is the resilience the US economy has exhibited.
 Indeed, the probability of a soft landing appears to have risen.
 Meanwhile, there is the potential for AI related themes to push equity prices higher.
 Technically, market momentum is very strong.
-Tempering our optimism are sentiment & positioning (on balance already bullish), the stage of the economic cycle (late), US valuation metrics (high), and the returns available on competing assets such as cash (high).
+Tempering our optimism are sentiment & positioning (on balance already bullish), the stage of the economic cycle (late), US valuation metrics (high), and the risk of political turmoil following the November US presidential and congressional elections.